Article

 AI systems discover the second approach without ever “visiting” your site in any traditional sense.

-Why Most SEO Misses This
+Why Most SEOs Miss This

 Schema implementation is often treated as a technical SEO checkbox.
 Add some JSON-LD to your pages, validate it in Google’s testing tool, move on.